-Most management writers agree that leadership is a "process of influencing the activities of an individual or group in efforts toward accomplishing goals in a given situation."
-It is important to note that this definition makes no mention of any particular type of organization because in any situation where someone is trying to influence the behavior of another individual or group, leadership is occurring.
-Thus, everyone attempts leadership at one time or another, whether his or her activities are centered around a business, an educational institution, hospital, political organization or family.
+Most management writers agree that leadership is a "process of influencing the activities of an individual or group in efforts toward accomplishing goals in a given situation."1 It is important to note that this definition makes no mention of any particular type of organization because in any situation where someone is trying to influence the behavior of another individual or group, leadership is occurring.
+Thus, everyone attempts leadership at one time or another, whether his or her activities are centered around a business, an educational institution. hospital, political organization or family.

-If this is true and you are would most closely describe your interested in getting some feed-behavior in the situation preback on your own leadership sented.
-Circle only one choice.
-In style, read the directions below and respond to the 12 items that follow.
-These items comprise the Leader Adaptability and Style Inventory (LASI), an instrument that was developed at the Center for Leadership Studies, Ohio University and is now being used in many of the environments mentioned above.
+If this is true and you are interested in getting some feedback on your own leadership style, read the following directions and respond to the 12 items that follow.
+These items comprise the Leader Adaptability and Style Inventory (LASI),2 an instrument that was developed at the Center for Leadership Studies, Ohio University and is now being used in many of the environments mentioned previously.